ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 keep open the properties windows to see how the values change with code.

-I want to make some more room at the bottom of the layout for some other map elements like an overview
+I want to make some more room at the bottom of the layout for some other map elements like an overview map and so I'll set the element position y property of the main map frame to be 50.